-In America there has been a shortage of skilled truck drivers for many years, however the recent pandemic has increased this need.
+In America there has been a shortage of skilled truck drivers for many years, however the pandemic has increased this need.
 Currently there are not enough truck drivers to fill open positions.
 The high demand for CDL drivers has resulted in not only an increase in driver pay, but also an increase in grants available for CDL training programs.

-State and Local Retraining Funds
+State and Local CDL Training Grants

 Veterans Post 9/11 GI Bill®

 For military veterans, the Post 9/11 GI Bill® provides expanded benefits for CDL training tuition and even an apprenticeship program.* You may be eligible to use your GI Bill® to help pay your tuition and provide additional assistance while you are training.
 Some carriers, in fact, are members of the Military Apprenticeship Program.
 With this program, you may be eligible to earn a monthly educational benefit check along with your weekly salary from your new job.
 For some veterans, this could be as much as $1,400 additional each month.
 This benefit may also be extended to your spouse or children.
 Apply now and we’ll help walk you through this process.

 This program provides education and training for high-demand jobs such as truck driving to veterans who were impacted by the COVID-19 pandemic.
 Veterans who were previously ineligible for educational benefits, may be eligible for the Veteran Rapid Retraining Assistance Program (VRRAP).
 Funds are available for a limited time.

 Native American students may be eligible to receive government grants through their tribal council or the Bureau of Indian Affairs.
 Read how one student started a new career using this type of grant for CDL training.